What are you looking for?

 About the Fonds Bijzondere Journalistieke Projecten

 The Fonds Bijzondere Journalistieke Projecten is a private initiative set up in 1990 by a group of well-known journalists.
-It funds articles, news analysis, editorial pieces, feature stories and journalistic books or biographies.
-The Foundation receives support from the Ministry of Education and Culture.
-It has contributed to the success of journalists such as Judith Koelemeijer, Geert Mak, Jeroen Smit and Annejet van der Zijl and many projects financed by the Foundation have been awarded journalism prizes.
+It funds a wide range of journalistic projects: articles, podcasts, documentaries, photography projects and non-fiction books, including biographies.
+The Foundation receives support from the Ministry of Education, Culture and Science.
+It has contributed to the success of journalists such as Judith Koelemeijer, Geert Mak, Jeroen Smit and Annejet van der Zijl, and many projects financed by the Foundation have been awarded journalism prizes.

-The Journalist-in-Residence programme was initiated by NIAS Rector Henk Wesseling and Ben Knapen, directeur van PCM and aimed to give journalists from the Volkskrant and NRC the opportunity to write a book in an academic setting and without interruption.
+The Journalist-in-Residence programme was initiated by NIAS Rector Henk Wesseling and Ben Knapen, director of PCM, and aimed to give journalists from the Volkskrant and NRC the opportunity to work on a book in an academic setting and without interruption.
 The first fellow arrived in 2002.
 Currently, the Journalist-in-Residence Fellowship is open to a greater variety of candidates working on a wider range of journalistic projects.
-An applicant who previously held a NIAS fellowship may apply for another residency but only if there are at least 10 years between the application date of the previous fellowship and the current application deadline date.

 Fellows' reports